algorandfoundation/algokit-cli/README.md

 > **Note**
 > If you are using pipx to install AlgoKit, the key required dependency is Python 3.10+.
-> However, it is not recommended to install AlgoKit using pipx.

 ## Cross-platform installation